sbecker11/flock-of-postcards/README.md

 My own work for this project is not yet finished, so here's what you'll see in the future:

 ## Bug Fixes:
-- Test all web and image links for 404 errors and fix or remove them.
+- Test all `web links` and `image links` in all job `responsibilities` for 404 errors and fix or remove them.
 - Verify the correctness for the number of `biz card` return icons found for each `skill card`.
+- The `bulls-eye` should never be able to enter the `details view`.

 ## Usability Fixes:
 - A `biz card` is displayed in both the left and right panels when a return icon of a `skill card` is clicked.
 In order to better see this relationship, the `skill tag` for that `skill card` should be hightlighted in the job's `biz card` in the `detail view` when a return icon of the `skill card` is clicked.